ariepratama/ariepratama.github.io/_posts/2018-12-4-How-to-do-conjoint-analysis-in-python.md

 tags:
     - statistics
 ---
+This post shows how to do conjoint analysis using python.
 Conjoint analysis is a method to find the most prefered settings of a product [11].

 Usual fields of usage [3]:
 - Marketing